anondroid5/TwitterMap/README.md

 Fumihiko Akagi

 # Copyright
-Copying and Using this source codes are NOT allowed to be used without permission.
+You can Not copy and use this source codes without permission.

 Copyright (c) 2014 Fumihiko Akagi